 Nowak says that the best way to stop dog begging is to never let your dog practice the behavior to begin with.
-So if you just adopted a new dog or got a new puppy, you should start training him as soon as possible.
+So if you just adopted a new dog or got a new puppy, you should start training them as soon as possible.
 During training, Nowak recommends, “At the dining table and/or counter, avoid rewarding your dog for actively begging.”
 Remember that rewards aren’t just food rewards.
 “Telling our dog to ‘Get down,’ or ‘Leave-it,’ can be seen as reinforcement since they are getting attention.”

 Nowak says that management is a great tool to prevent dog begging.
 You can use a dog gate, like the Carlson Pet Products Extra Wide Walk-Thru Gate with Pet Door, to keep your pet out of the kitchen and your dining areas.
 The key is to restrict their access to the food prep and eating areas so that they are not tempted to beg or jump up and steal food from counters and tables.
 If a gate doesn’t make sense in your house, then you can always use one of the many dog crates like the Frisco Fold & Carry Double Door Dog Crate.

 While nobody wants their pet to feel left out during dinnertime, proper mealtime behavior is a very important skill for your dog.
 Not only in the home, but when you take your pup out to eat with you, it is important they are not a begging dog.
-To keep them occupied during mealtime, you can always give them a KONG filled with peanut butter or their favorite wet food as a treat.
+To keep them occupied during mealtime, you can always give them a KONG Classic Dog Toy filled with peanut butter or their favorite wet food as a treat.

 If your pooch is already a begging all-star, it will require some commitment and consistency to train them to reflect proper dog behaviors.
 As Nowak explains, “Dogs who are fed at the table are not all beggars!
 If you reward the dog while they are actively begging, then you are teaching them to beg.
 If you reward them when they are not begging, or are learning to lie at your feet without pestering you, then we are reinforcing the appropriate behavior.”